instillai/deep-learning-mini-course/documentation/nnclassifier.rst

 ---------------------------------------------
 Step 2: Define a Convolutional Neural Network
 ---------------------------------------------
+Now that we have loaded and normalized our dataset, we will define our Neural Network Model.
 Our Convolutional Neural Network will take 3-channel images.
 This is where the torch.nn library will be used to define our neural network.
+For further reading, visit references [6] https://pytorch.org/tutorials/beginner/nn_tutorial.html and [7] https://pytorch.org/docs/stable/nn.html .

 .. code:: python

+    import torch
-    import matplotlib.pyplot as plt
+    import torch.nn as nn
-    import numpy as np
+    import torch.nn.functional as F

+nn.Module is a PyTorch specific base class that we use to model our Neural Network.

+For the convolution layer, the Conv2d function applies a 2 dimensional convolution over an input signal composed of several input planes.
+In this case, it takes in 3 parameters, in_channels(int), out_channels(int), and kernel_size(int). \

+**in_channels** is the number of channels in the input image. \

+**out_channels** is the number of channels produced by the convolution.\

+**kernel_size** is the size of the convolving kernel.\

+For the pooling layers, we use the MaxPool2d to apply max pooling over an input signal composed of several planes.
+In this case, it takes in the input of kernel_size height and weight (kH, kW).

+For the fc1, fc2, and fc3, which are fully-connected layers we define those using the nn.Linear function which applies a linear transformation to the incoming data given 2 parameters in this case. nn.Linear(in_features, out_features).
+Using these fully-connected layers, we "flatten" the deminesions of the output of our CNN. \

+**in_features** is the size of each input sample \

+**out_features** is the size of each output sample \

 .. code:: python